citp/privacy-policy-historical/r/re/ren/rentals.com.md

-> *The following text is extracted and transformed from the rentals.com privacy policy that was archived on 2009-09-19.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20090919064542id_/http%3A//www.rentals.com/PrivacyPolicy.aspx) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the rentals.com privacy policy that was archived on 2010-05-07.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100507141226id_/http%3A//www.rentals.com/Privacy-Policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy « Home Rentals, Homes for Rent, Apartments, Houses For Rent, and Other Rental Homes

 ### Privacy Policy